 The church is most famous for its beautiful stone columns carved with floral patterns, as well as its wood carvings you’ll be able to spot on the main doors in particular.

-There’s also a courtyard outside you can visit where you’ll find an interesting collection of tombstones which date back from the 18th century.
+There’s also a courtyard outside you can visit where you’ll find an interesting collection of tombstones that date back from the 18th century.

 The Ruins of the Old Court

 Built-in the 15th century, the Old Court is the oldest landmark you’ll come across in Bucharest’s Old Town.

 The establishment was the residence of medieval princes, including Vlad the Impaler, and once occupied no less than 25,000 square meters.
 Today, the ruins of the former court are conserved as a museum.